 There are roadblocks in the traditional trade routes.
 The majority of the population has been under house arrest.
 Laws prohibit the gathering of more than ten people.
 All to avoid the propagation of COVID-19 (coronavirus).
 Maybe the bill of sale can be adjusted to account for breaking these rules – but it’s bad ethics.
 It won’t bring your clients and customers out of their homes either.

-The general public are considering the possibility that their savings will have to keep them fed and sheltered until the COVID-19 reaction completely settles.
+The general public is considering the possibility that their savings will have to keep them fed and sheltered until the COVID-19 reaction completely settles.
 Simply put: We are less willing to spend money.
 But…businesses have the same revenue necessities to meet in order to stay alive.
 The supply is high and demand is low.
 While it may be a good time for investors, the attitude of business owners and shareholders is grim.

 That is all to be expected… However.

-Businesses with a digital storefront are starting to balance out, maintaining their customer businesses and expanding sales by nominal 30% avg within 3 months.
+Businesses with a digital storefront are starting to balance out, maintaining their customer businesses and expanding sales by a nominal 30% avg within 3 months.
 Many are even thriving (we’re looking at you, delivery services).
 Whether it was through data or intuition, these forward-thinkers had already taken the hint:

 Adapt to what can happen.
 Which is anything.